gflohr/anki-chess-opening-trainer/README.md

 ## Usage

-When you open Anki, you will find a new menu entry "Opening Trainer".
+When you open Anki, you will find a new menu entry `Tools` -> `Chess Opening Trainer`.
 It shows a dialog box with four inputs:

 * a list of PGN files containing the collection
 * the deck where to import the collection